Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_2_the_castle_of_glass_arguments/page15.md

 # Page 15

-We pause to notice where a thought might crack.
+We disagree kindly, rebuilding the question together.
-We add a gentle rule so everyone stays safe.
+No one is left out; every voice helps shape the glass.

-// Code Task: glass_rule_p15() → RESULT: "Stub."
+// Code Task: kind_disagreement_p15() → RESULT: "Stub."
-[Illustration: Hairline crack on a glass pane, soft gloves nearby; calm twilight.]
+[Illustration: Children and adults discussing, hands shaping a new glass pane, warm and calm.]